soulspace-org/my-bank-model/docs/mybank/deployment-view.md

 ![Deployment View for the MyBank Systems](../mybank/deployment-view.png)

 ## Description
-shows the deployment of the Azure platform
+Shows the deployment of the Azure platform

 ## Nodes
 | Name | Technology | Description |